-Some of these areas are currently under 1.5-2 meters of water (up to 6 feet), so unless you’re a resident there, and need to get home, nobody is heading that way, but few of these areas are tourist spots anyway.
+Some of these areas are currently under 1.5-2 meters of water (up to 6 feet), so unless you are a resident there, and need to get home, nobody is heading that way.
+Few of these areas are tourist spots anyway.

 Meanwhile, almost all tourist attractions in Bangkok are open, shopping malls are open, restaurants, cafes, stores, markets, zoos, nightclubs, hotels — basically just about everything in Bangkok that isn’t 10 miles north of the city, or further out, is open and functioning normally.

 Besides, think of it this way.
 Once the flooding is over, costs to the Thai economy are in the tens of billions of dollars in clean-up costs, lost production, lost jobs and, yes, lost tourists.

-**Special Note – If you really want to see what at least one third of the Thai population is dealing with (that’s 20 million people), look at these SPECTACULAR photos by the The Atlantic.
+**Special Note – If you really want to see what at least one third of the Thai population is dealing with (that’s 20 million people), look at these spectacular photos by the The Atlantic.

 Photo # 27 is where one of our close Thai friends lives – his house is currently chest-deep under water.